Past, Present, and Future

 Who We Are

-The Hill Center plan is the work of the Old Naval Hospital Foundation, a broad coalition of Capitol Hill neighbors committed to seeing this landmark property fully restored and kept in community use.
+The Hill Center plan is the work of the Old Naval Hospital Foundation, a broad coalition of Capitol Hill neighbors committed to seeing this landmark property fully restored and kept in community use as a thriving arts, culture, and education center.
 We are governed by an all-volunteer board of directors.
 Diana Ingraham is the Executive Director of Hill Center and is responsible for hiring professional staff and managing Center operations.